mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 |       75      |      54      |     216.7     |             140             |    May   |
 |       83      |      63      |     216.6     |             155             |   June   |

-It's the *average monthly low and high temperature* for the United States as well as *monthly ice cream consumer price index and sales information*.
+It's the *average monthly low and high temperature* for the United States, as well as *monthly ice cream consumer price index and sales information*.
 And here's what the *data* looks like in our collection.

 ```javascript
 MongoDB Enterprise Cluster0-shard-0:PRIMARY> db.icecream_data.findOne();